Huotes/CommitMaker/README.md

 In a world without fences and walls... who needs Gates and Windows?

 It is better to give than to receive.
 This is especially true of a Chuck Norris roundhouse kick.

+UNIX is basically a simple operating system... but you have to be a genius to understand the simplicity.